Brimmer heroics power Victory past Glory

 Velaphi was again called into action in the 29th minute, denying a hard shot from Brimmer at his near post.

-Two minutes later Glory skipper Neil Kilkenny slipped a clever ball through to Fornaroli, whose first-time shot was well-denied by Victory custodian Maxime Crocombe.
+Two minutes later, Fornaroli's first-time shot was well-denied by Victory custodian Maxime Crocombe.

-Then in the 34th minute Kruse, who was everywhere in his first start since January 24, 2020, was unlucky to have a superb instinctive shot denied by Velaphi.
+Then in the 34th minute Kruse, who was everywhere in his first start since January 24, 2020, had a superb instinctive shot denied by Velaphi.

 Brimmer missed another chance in the 55th minute when he got on the end of a brilliant Butterfield through-ball only to hit a tame shot straight at Velaphi.

-Seven minutes later, Victory were made to rue their plethora of scuppered chances.
+Seven minutes later, Victory were made to rue their misses when an inexplicably unmarked Fornaroli headed home Carlo Armiento's floating cross to the back post.

-Kilkenny fed the ball to Carlo Armiento, whose floating cross to the back post was comfortably headed home by an inexplicably unmarked Fornaroli.
+But with just four minutes remaining in regulation time, Victory hit back.

 Brimmer made no mistake, drilling it past Velaphi to secure Victory's first three points of the season.